phylum-dev/cli/extensions/yarn/README.md

 ### Sandbox violations

 The underlying package manager may fail due to operating within the Phylum sandbox.
-These errors are usually displayed in the output and say something about not being able to access a particular file or network resource.
+These errors may be displayed in the output and say something about not being able to access a particular resource.

 One possibility is that this is a valid sandbox violation that has not been accounted for with an exception.
-If you believe this is the case, please [submit an issue][issue] or [contact us][contact] to discuss adding exceptions.

 Another possibility is that a malicious action was taken by one of the packages.
-Blocking such malicious actions is a primary goal for using this extension but it may be hard to know what is malicious and what is not.
-If you need help making that determination, please [contact us][contact] and provide the log output along with any other relevant details.
+Blocking such malicious actions is a primary goal for using this extension and failures of this sort are a warning to not proceed without the protection of a sandbox.

+It can be hard to know what is malicious and what is not.
+If you aren't sure what to do, please [contact us][contact] and provide the log output along with any other relevant details.
+If you believe an exception is needed for the sandbox, please [submit an issue][issue].

 [issue]: https://github.com/phylum-dev/cli/issues/new/choose
 [contact]: https://docs.phylum.io/support/contact_us